 Alimony options for New Jersey divorces

-- Rehabilitative alimony: This alimony is to support spouses while they are pursuing the necessary education or retraining to advance their earning potential.
+- Rehabilitative alimony: This alimony is designed to support spouses while they are pursuing the necessary education or retraining to advance their earning potential.
 This alimony structure is usually saved for when a party deferred goals or left the workforce in favor of supporting the other’s success.

 Factors that matter in an alimony case